Top

 • Medical complications following an accident

-1. Request a detailed denial letter explaining the insurer’s reasoning.
+Request a written denial letter from the insurer

 Frequently Asked Questions

-A: Events that cause death or injury directly and independently of other causes, such as car crashes or falls.
+An event that causes death or injury directly and independently of other causes.

 Key Takeaways